rockyquinn/Pikmin-4/README.md

 Pikmin-4
 ========

-A Pikmin sequel made in MonoGame
+A Pikmin sequel made in MonoGame.
+No copyright intended.